gr2m/node-net-interceptor/README.md

 When a socket is intercepted, we

 1. we create a mock net/TLS socket
-2. emit the `intercept` event with the mock socket
+2. emit the `connect` event with the mock socket
-3. if `bypass()` was called in the `intercept` event listener, we let the socket continue unintercepted
+3. if `bypass()` was called in the `connect` event listener, we let the socket continue unintercepted
 4. if `bypass()` was not called
    1. we create another mock socket for the response and emit the "connection" event
    2. we emit `connect` on both mock sockets